-Section 62-1901(c)(2)(g): Proposed signs and exterior lighting shall not cause unreasonable glare or hazard to, traffic safety, or interference with the use or enjoyment of adjacent and nearby properties.
+Section 62-1901(c)(2)(g) Proposed signs and exterior lighting shall not cause unreasonable glare or hazard to, traffic safety, or interference with the use or enjoyment of adjacent and nearby properties.

-Applicant's Response: The project signage will be new and meet all current county codes and ordinances.
+The project lighting and signage will be new and meet all current County codes and ordinances.